Last Updated On:

-Now, the downside of TIG welding is because it is very slow.
+Now, the downside of TIG welding is that they are very slow.
 It might produce welds of pristine quality, is incredibly accurate, and, not to mention, aesthetic, but it will take you much more time to weld anything with it.
 You can find cheap TIG welders here.

-On top of that, it takes a more than a few tries to get it right, and you will have to devote more time to mastering it.
+On top of that, TiG welding takes more than a few tries to get it right, and you will have to devote more time to mastering it.

-You can find more options that are great for beginner welders below.
+You can find more options that are fantastic for beginner welders below.
 They are separated by the type of welder as well.